 It is with a confidence tempered by the patience and prudence learned over the last year that we officially announce:

 Upstate Milk, formerly Bison Foods, produced Bison Chip Dip in the building at 190 Scott Street for decades.
-To say that Hofbrauhaus Buffalo has a lot to live up to would be a serious understatement.
-Whether the Hofbrauhaus becomes a Buffalo icon like Bison Dip remains to be seen, and some substantial renovations need to be completed first.
+To say that Hofbrauhaus Buffalo has a lot to live up to would be a serious understatement, and some substantial renovations have been undertaken to turn the space into an authentic German beer hall.
 Here is a look at some of the progress that has been made so far:

-Below is a current picture of the Bier Hall and a rendering of the final product.
+Below is a current picture of the Bier Hall and a rendering of what the final product will look like.

-Construction on the exterior of the building is coming along steadily.
-Last week saw the installation of another section of the red mansard that will run the perimeter of the roof.
-Along the western wall of the Beer Hall the loading bays have been replaced by 10 foot window frames and the metal sheeting is being refinished as well.
-The frame that will support the main façade is in place as is the dome at the corner of the awning.
+Construction on the exterior of the building is coming along as well.
+Work is in progress on the red mansard that will run the perimeter of the roof.
+Along the western wall (facing Michigan Street) of the Beer Hall the loading bays have been replaced by 10 foot window frames.
+Also, the frame that will support the main façade is in place as is the dome at the corner of the awning.